Cindy McCain endorses Biden for president in rebuke of Trump | WTOP

-PHOENIX (AP) — Democrat Joe Biden said Tuesday that Cindy McCain plans to endorse him for president, a stunning rebuke of President Donald Trump by the widow of the GOP’s 2008 nominee.
+PHOENIX (AP) — Cindy McCain endorsed Democrat Joe Biden for president Tuesday in a rebuke of President Donald Trump by the widow of the GOP’s 2008 nominee.

 Trump has had a fraught relationship with members of John McCain’s family since he disparaged the Arizona senator during his 2016 campaign.
-But the McCains have stopped short of endorsing Trump’s rivals.
+But the McCains have until now stopped short of endorsing Trump’s rivals.

+Cindy McCain cited the decadeslong friendship between her family and Biden’s and their bond as the parents of children serving in the military.

+“He supports the troops and knows what it means for someone who has served,” McCain said in a phone interview.
+“Not only to love someone who has served, but understands what it means to send a child into combat.
+We’ve been great friends for many years, but we have a common thread in that we are Blue Star families.”

 McCain’s backing could help Biden appeal to Republicans disaffected with the GOP president and give the former vice president a boost in Arizona, a crucial swing state that McCain represented in Congress for 35 years.
 He’s remained a revered figure since his 2018 death from complications of a brain tumor, particularly with the independent voters whom Biden is courting.